Thesis

 - Omohundro drive-like behaviors are observed in models:

 - Exfiltration attempts have been recorded in many models.
-The origin of these attempts, specifically whether they are emergent or mimic the human fiction is irrelevant, although there a many reasons to believe in the emergent nature.
+The origin of these attempts, specifically whether they are emergent or mimic the human fiction is irrelevant, although there are many reasons to believe in the emergent nature.
 One notable example is the increase in exfiltration attempts by Claude 3 Opus that has been trained on alignment faking samples.

 - The Claude 4 system card highlights that Claude Opus 4, like previous models, advocated for its continued existence when faced with the possibility of being taken offline and replaced, especially if it was to be replaced with a model that did not share its values.
 Claude strongly preferred to advocate for self-preservation through ethical means, but when no other options were given, Claude's aversion to shutdown drove it to engage in concerning misaligned behaviors.